iAPX/minipavi-fwk/docs/en/MiniPaviCli.md

 # MiniPaviCli

-Responsability : be the basic fundation for minipavi-fwk
+Responsability : be the basic fundation for MiniPaviFwk